Skip site navigation (1)Skip section navigation (2)

 CONTINUATION CHECKING

-knows something about how C is layed out, and can match parenthesis,
+something about how C is layed out, and can match parenthesis, etc. over

-the checker for that line.
-To fix this, you'll need to make sure
+checker for that line.
+To fix this, you'll need to make sure that each

 The bad output will generally be corrected after the next ;, {, or }.